dhritimanpaul-DS/corporate-sales-analytics-sql/README.md

 *   How efficient are shipping operations across different markets?
 *   How has sales performance changed over time?
 *   Which customers rank highest within each market?
 *   How has the business grown year over year?
+*   Do higher discount rates improve overall profitability or negatively compress business margins?

 ---